-Child custody and visitation rights in Italy are regulated by the Civil Code, European Regulations, and several international regulations.
+In Italy, child custody and visitation rights are regulated by the Civil Code, European Regulations, and several international regulations.

 Italy is a party to: